Stuycs-K/final-project-8-xiej-yec/WORKLOG.md

 CLASSWORK: Add move() to Bullet and got started on a Room class

 HOMEWORK: Finish up Room with inBound method (includes adding getter methods to get position of character).
 Add a display for Enemy

+### 5/25/23

+CLASSWORK: Add generateEnemies to Room and updated weapons class to remove rarity.
+Worked with Jason in class with the room design and boundaries on his computer.

+HOMEWORK: